AngelHCS/holbertonschool-higher_level_programming/python-input_output/README.md

-Testing stdin and stdout on python.
+Testing input and output on python.